guidorosman/AI-Generator/README.md

 # AI Generator

-This is a CV and Cover Letter generator with AI project.
+This is a CV and Cover Letter generator with AI project developed with Laravel.
 It consists on a multi step form to add information about personal details, work experiences, educations, skills, languages and hobbies.
 On the last step you have to enter a job position and task descriptions for the position you want to apply.

 After data is submitted AI will generate a CV and Cover Letter considering the user work experiences and relevant skill in relation with the applying position.